UW Bothell offers three broad categories of classrooms: General Purpose, Specialized, and Lab Spaces.

 These classrooms vary in size from 18-person classrooms to 60-person classrooms.
 The classic classroom has a default seating configuration (usually rows), and the room must be returned to this configuration at the end of each use.

-Currently, UW Bothell has 5 flexible classrooms, ranging in capacity from 30 to 60.
+These classrooms vary in size from 30-person classrooms to 60-person classrooms.
 The default seating configuration in these rooms is set up for groups.
 Tables and chairs are on wheels which easily allow room configuration changes.

 Specialized Classrooms are comprised of three different types of classroom spaces: Performing Arts, Art Studios, and Tiered Classrooms.
 Specialized Classrooms may be used for highly specialized classes, but many can also be used for more general purpose courses if necessary.
 Specialized classrooms vary greatly in size and can accommodate classes from 24 – 200 students.